roshanis/10kings/chapter7_balban_revised.md

 I brought the case to Balban.
 "The meetings may be innocent," I said, though already I felt the weight of what would follow.
 "He has family connections among the Rajputs through his wife's lineage.
 Perhaps he was discussing personal matters."

 "Perhaps," Balban replied, his voice devoid of emotion.
 "Or perhaps he was laying groundwork for rebellion.
-Tell me, Raihan—can we afford to wait until we know for certain?
+Tell me, Raihan, can we afford to wait until we know for certain?
 Can we risk that he might be coordinating with those who would challenge our authority?"

 The answer we both knew hung in the air between us.
 Our entire system was built on the principle of early detection, of acting on suspicion before threats could materialize.
 To make an exception now would be to admit that the system itself was flawed.